2012 Boeing 727 crash experiment: Study result

 The conclusion for this test was that, in a case like this, passengers at the front of an aircraft would be the ones most at risk in a crash.
 Passengers seated closer to the airplane's wings would have suffered serious but survivable injuries such as broken ankles.
 The test dummies near the tail section were largely intact, so any passengers there would have likely walked away without serious injury.
 However, in other crashes, such as when the tail hits the ground first, as was the case with Asiana Airlines flight 214, in which a Boeing 777-200ER crashed short of the runway at San Francisco International Airport, the reverse might apply.
 The brace position was found to be protective against concussion and spinal injuries, but created additional loads on the legs that could result in fractured legs or ankles.
 Additionally, the aircraft's wiring and cosmetic panels were shown to have collapsed into the passenger compartment, creating debris hazards and obstacles to evacuation.

 Television program

 A television program about the experiment was produced by Discovery Channel (United States), Dragonfly Film and Television Productions (United Kingdom), ProSieben (Germany), and Channel 4 (United Kingdom).

 The crash was the subject of a Discovery Channel television series Curiosity 2-hour episode "Plane Crash".
-The episode was aired on 7 October 2012, and narrated by Josh Charles.
+The episode was aired on 7 October 2012 (28 October on Discovery Channel Canada, and 17 December on Discovery Channel India), and it was narrated by Josh Charles.

 The 1-hour-35-minute episode "The Plane Crash" aired on Channel 4 in Britain on 11 October 2012.
 The program garnered criticism in Britain, as it was aired less than two weeks after the Sita Air Flight 601 air crash in Nepal.

-The 2-hour "Plane Crash" episode of Curiosity aired on Discovery Channel Canada on 28 October 2012, and on Discovery Channel India on 17 December 2012.

 ProSieben planned to air the documentary special before the end of 2012 and the French channel France 5 broadcast it on 23 June 2013.